 - Do not repeat information across episodes, and give proper examples of your distinct experience.

 It is essential to hit the sweet spot.
 You must know how to balance technical details and narrative.
-Most applicants use too much technical jargon and fail to demonstrate their competencies well.
+Most applicants use too much technical jargon and fail to demonstrate their competencies well for Australian Immigration.
+This is also one of the common reasons CDR rejected by Engineers Australia.

 Solution: Include Relevant Technical Details